 Skip to Content

-By Andy Rose and John Fritze, CNN
+By Andy Rose, John Fritze and Emma Tucker, CNN

-More than 20 people – including two jurors, the judge from Moore’s original trial and a former director of the state prison system – have asked McMaster to spare Moore’s life by granting him clemency, The Associated Press reported.
+More than 20 people – including two jurors, the judge from Moore’s original trial and a former director of the state prison system – had asked McMaster to spare Moore’s life by granting him clemency, The Associated Press reported.

 “This is definitely a part of my life I wish I could change because I took a life, you know?
 I took someone’s life,” Moore says in a video released by his attorneys as part of his clemency request.